BuvinJT/distbuilder/docs/ConfigClasses.md

 	isMingwExe     = False
 	qmlScrDirPath  = None  <for QML projects only>

+Functions:

+    contentDirPath()

 ## QtIfwPackageXml

-Objects of this type define the a QtIFW package.xml file which will be dynamically generated when invoking the buildInstaller function.
+Objects of this type define the a QtIFW `package.xml` file which will be dynamically generated when invoking the buildInstaller function.
 This file defines a component within the installer which maybe selected by the user to install.
-Most of the attributes in these objects correspond directly to the name of tags added to package.xml.
-Attributes with None values will not be written, otherwise they will be.
+Most of the attributes in these objects correspond directly to the name of tags added to the xml.
+Attributes set to `None` values will not be written, otherwise they will be.

 Constructor: